satheeshkp/object_detection/hog_svm/README.md

+# Simple object detection example using dlib with a very small dataset

-# To run this project
+##to run this project

 1.first annotate the objects you want to detect using the given command

 python gather_annotations.py --dataset clocks --annotations anot.npy --images images.npy